 If you automatically assign collection and local delivery times with Square Online, you can mitigate receiving a high number of simultaneous orders by limiting how many you can take every 15 minutes.
 When the system hits the maximum number of orders you’ve entered, we’ll extend your prep time in five-minute increments to sequence out those orders.

 To limit collection and local delivery orders:

-From your Square Online Overview page, go to Fulfilment > Pickup & Delivery.
+From your Account & Settings page, go to Fulfilment > Collection & Delivery.

 Select Edit by the location for which you want to limit orders.